-Cold water is one of the biggest risks for recreational boaters on the Bay.
+Cold water is one of the biggest risks for recreational boaters on San Francisco Bay.
 In the summer, water temperature is in the 60s.
 In the winter, it’ll often be down into the low 50s.
 Both are cold.
-Falling into cold water without a life vest can be immediately life-threatening.

-The risks are higher if you are on a SUP, kayak, surfski or lightweight rowing boats.
-You’re less likely to get wet in a motorized craft, or whitehall rowing boat, but you can still become badly chilled or hypothermic even if you never enter the water.
+The risks of falling in are higher if you are on a SUP, kayak, surfski or lightweight rowing boats.
+You’re less likely to get wet in a motorized craft, or a whitehall rowing boat, but you can still become badly chilled or hypothermic even if you never enter the water.